Skip to Content

 • c (2D list, required): Coefficient matrix of shape (degree+1, n_intervals).
 Each column contains the coefficients for one interval, ordered from highest to lowest degree.
 Must be a 2D list.
 1D lists are not supported.

 • extrapolate (bool, optional, default=True): Whether to extrapolate outside the breakpoints.
+String values such as "TRUE"/"FALSE" are coerced to booleans.

 The function returns a 2D list of evaluated values at the specified points, or an error message (string) if the input is invalid.
+When extrapolate is FALSE, out-of-range evaluations return None in the corresponding cells.

 Examples